101+ Summer Activities for Kids in SWMI for Warm Weather Fun PLUS Printable Bucket List!

 Campers learn real-world financial skills at Dollars & Sense

-77 The Air Zoo is inspiring future engineers and scientists with summer camps for preschoolers through twelfth grade.
+78 • The Air Zoo inspires future engineers and scientists with summer camps for preschoolers through twelfth grade.

 Van Buren Youth Camp

-79 Getting OUTSIDE is a priority with Kalamazoo Nature Center.
-They even offer a Thursday overnight camp out for the big kids!
+80 • Kalamazoo Nature Center prioritizes getting outside.
+They even offer a Thursday overnight campout for the big kids!

 ~ Summer Camps